5/16/2024

 Erik

-I'd probably venture into macroeconomic territory there again.
-So I'm sure I may use you, the US Department of Commerce or somewhere.
+I'd probably venture into macroeconomic territory there, Adrian, so I'm sure you as Department of Commerce or somewhere.
 But I think, I mean, we are obviously very interested in the progress and we're monitoring the ones that are more tangible in our area.
-And as you said, we're not seeing so much of the actual implementation of the F as for the planning of it.
-As for the timing of them, I would be cautious to venture into, to give you any timeline on that.
+And as you said, we're not seeing so much of the actual implementation of the app as for the planning of it.
+As for the timing of them, I would be cautious to give you any timeline on that.

 speaker